nagytimi85/zettelkasten/content/hubs/hub-zettelkasten.md

 ## How to organise a Zettelkasten:

 - You can use hubs to access your notes in an organised way.
 You can start writing hub notes looking backward of looking forward. [[1b2-there-are-two-ways-to-start-a-hub-note-looking-back-or-looking-forward]]
+- There are different ways you can number your notes in a Zettelkasten. [[moc-different-ways-of-numbering-zettelkasten-notes]]